miu200521358/pmx_dressup/archive/Readme_en.txt

 　　VMD sizing, motion supporter, and other homebrew tools.
 　　You can try out the beta version of the site as soon as possible.
-　　I hope to follow up with you if you have any problems with sizing.
+　　I would like to be able to follow up if the tool does not work properly.
 　　The site is closed, but it is auto-approved, so please feel free to join!

 ----------------------------------------------------------------